 The new study concerns ischemic stroke, which occurs when blood supply in the brain is blocked or interrupted.
 This type is responsible for the vast majority of strokes (nearly 90 percent).

 Cancer is a disease that develops when unchecked abnormal cells grow out of control and form growths, or tumors, that invade surrounding tissue.

 Over time, cancer can reach a stage called metastasis.
 This occurs when cancer cells break away from the primary tumor - that is, where the cancer started - and travel through the blood or lymph system to form new, or metastatic, tumors in other organs and tissues.
-Most cancer deaths are caused by metastatic cancer.
+Most cancer deaths

 Research shows that vaccinations, healthy choices, and screening could prevent more than half of cancer deaths.